Games I Played in 2025 [2025-Dec-15]

 I cannot stop thinking about this game.
 In trying to summarise my feelings I've gone from loving it to hating it to thinking it's a flawed masterpiece that reaches incredible highs but fails to deliver on so much.
 I have spent hours trying to gather my thoughts about what works and what doesn't, and at this point I'm forced to admit that at the very least, Room Number 9 is one of the most interesting games I've ever played.

-The premise is simple: you and your childhood best friend are on holiday celebrating the end of university when you are both abducted and placed into a social experiment.
-You are trapped in a hotel room and given a choice of one of two tasks a day, and after ten days you can leave.
-One task will require your friend to cause physical harm to you, and the other will require you to perform increasingly degrading sexual acts on your friend.
+The premise is simple: Daichi and his childhood best friend Seiji are on holiday celebrating the end of university when they are both abducted and placed into a social experiment.
+They are trapped in a hotel room and given a choice of one of two tasks a day, and after ten days they can leave.
+One task will require Seiji to cause physical harm to Daichi, and the other will require Daichi to perform increasingly degrading sexual acts on Seiji.
 Surely a scratch on the arm is preferable to giving your best friend an awkward handjob?
 But what about a 100x8mm incision?
 How far are you willing to degrade your friend to save him from the guilt of hurting you?
 What will you do when you find yourself enjoying something you'd never imagine wanting?

 This is one of those games that demands you bring a lot of yourself into it.
 You really have to place yourself in the positions of the characters, and I think a lot of what you get will depend on your own identity, lived experiences, and trauma.
 To me, this means the psychological horror angle is extremely compelling, focusing on both the trauma of being a victim and an unwilling perpetrator.
 This is precisely where I was disappointed, however.
 Visual novels are defined by their choices, but you only get to choose which tasks your protagonists pick in the last few days, and the ones they do pick are almost always sex.
 If you want an exploration of pure sadism and masochism, then this probably isn't the game for you.
 There is MUCH more sex than violence, and the purely violent scenes are pretty tame (bordering on cute if you ask me) and don't leave much of an impact on the characters.
 The sex also isn't as extreme as the game's description makes it out to be, and there's only a few scenes of it that really unsettled me.